List of Mcface spoofs: Examples

-Similar polling strategy
+Similar polls

-In December 2016, after an online poll for children, Oldham Council chose to name one of their new gritter trucks (salt truck) Nicole Saltslinger following more than 5,000 entries.
-In November 2017, following public submissions, Doncaster Council announced the names for two new additional gritter trucks to their fleet; namely Gritsy Bitsy Teeny Weeny Yellow Anti-Slip Machiney (with 52.6% of the vote), and David Plowie (47.4% of the vote).
+In December 2016, after an online poll for children, Oldham Council chose to name one of their new gritter lorries (salt truck) Nicole Saltslinger following more than 5,000 entries.
+In November 2017, following public submissions, Doncaster Council announced the names for two new additional gritter lorries to their fleet; namely Gritsy Bitsy Teeny Weeny Yellow Anti-Slip Machiney (with 52.6% of the vote), and David Plowie (47.4% of the vote).
 This follows its five previously named gritters: Brad Grit, Gritney Spears, The Subzero Hero, Mr. Plow, and Usain Salt.
-The following year, in October 2018, Shropshire Council followed the similar theme, and named one of its gritter trucks Gritty McGritface after a public vote.
-Many other local authorities in the United Kingdom have also asked the public for name suggestions for their winter maintenance fleet.
+Many other local authorities in the United Kingdom have also asked the public for name suggestions for their winter maintenance fleet, as has the Minnesota Department of Transportation every year since 2021.

 In 2011, the German city of Schwäbisch-Gmünd polled to name a new street tunnel, and after a Bud Spencer fan group on Facebook took note, the name suggestion "Bud Spencer Tunnel" won by far.
 After the city refused to assign that name, as a compromise the public swimming pool was renamed to "Bud Spencer Bad" (German for Bud Spencer Bath).
-The humor of this name is derived from the German "Bad" being pronounced the same way as the English "Bud".
+The humour of this name is derived from the German "Bad" being pronounced the same way as the English "Bud".